wazo-platform/wazo-dird/README.md

     % make test-image

 The `make test-setup` step is time consuming and should rarelly be required.
-It creates a base image that is going to be used as the base for dird-test image that is build from the local source using `make test-image`.
+It pulls the required images that are going to be used for the dird-test image that is built from the local source using `make test-image`.

 To execute the integration tests execute: